Giving A Voice to Social Issues Through Art

 This major collection of work exposes the violence perpetrated against girls and women throughout the world focusing on such issues as acid maiming, breast ironing, female genital mutilation, wartime rape, rape in the United States military and in colleges, sex trafficking, and more.

-The artist who champions womens’ rights proclaims, “It would be an easy matter to choose horrific scenes that shock and disgust, but with respect for these suffering women, I’ve decided to choose a more mannered approach.
+As one who champions womens’ rights Caminos proclaims, “It would be an easy matter to choose horrific scenes that shock and disgust, but with respect for these suffering women, I’ve decided to choose a more mannered approach.
 Although many of the paintings carry a narrative that can be uncomfortable to deal with, the message must express the demand that these gender specific crimes can no longer be ignored.”

 Manhattan Arts International is not the first venue where Caminos’ art has been featured.
 The artist and her art have appeared in many publications including the front page of the Boston Globe Sunday Edition, Tribeca Trib, At the Edge Magazine, and the Kessler Foundation calendar, among others.
 Her art has been published in several exhibition catalogues.